-Imagery, music, sound effects, camera angles and words convey the message of political ads—but are they speaking to your heart or your head?
-I Approve This Message explores emotional responses to political ads by decoding the symbols and cues meant to influence viewers.
-Historic, even shocking, political ads are spotlighted in the Canaday Gallery where you can interact with, dissect and answer the question, “Would these have impacted my vote?”
+Imagery, music, sound effects, camera angles and words convey the message of political ads – but are they speaking to your heart or your head?
+I Approve This Message: Decoding Political Ads explores emotional responses to political ads by decoding the symbols and cues meant to influence viewers.
+Historic, even shocking, political ads are spotlighted in Canaday Gallery where you can see them dissected frame-by-frame and answer the question, “Would these have impacted my vote?”
 Even if you think you never want to see another political ad again, this nonpartisan, take-no-prisoners exhibition is unexpected, spirited and surprising.
 It will give you new insights into what you see and hear during the U.S. presidential election season.
-This exhibition is presented by Taylor Cadillac with additional support from Block Communications, Inc. and ProMedica, the 2016 Exhibition Program Sponsor.
+This exhibition is presented in part by Taylor Cadillac, with additional support from Block Communications, Inc., 2016 exhibition program sponsor ProMedica and creative partner Madhouse.

 Jaume Plensa: Human Landscape

-A major exhibition by renowned artist Jaume Plensa, Human Landscape consists of seven large outdoor sculptures, including some shown for the first time in the United States, plus indoor installations that include a stainless steel curtain through which visitors can walk.
-Some of the artist’s lesser-known works on paper, 22 drawings and 10 etchings covering a wide chronology, also are part of the exhibition.
-Born in Barcelona, Spain in 1955, Plensa is recognized for his large figurative sculptures and installations that produce enchanting and mystifying visions of the human form as landscape.
-His Spiegel, showing the silhouettes of two massive crouching figures made of a latticework of letters, has been a popular work in the TMA Welles Sculpture Garden since it was acquired in 2012.
-Organized by the Cheekwood Botanical Garden & Museum of Art in Nashville, Tennessee, Jaume Plensa: Human Landscape travels to the Tampa Museum of Art in Florida (Jan.
-23–May 7, 2016) before finishing its tour at the Toledo Museum of Art.
+A major exhibition by renowned artist Jaume Plensa, Human Landscape consists of large outdoor sculptures and indoor installations.
+Some of the artist’s lesser-known works on paper, 18 drawings and six etchings covering a wide chronology, are also part of the exhibition.
+Born in Barcelona, Spain, in 1955, Plensa is recognized for his large figurative sculptures and installations, including one of his most famous, Crown Fountain in Chicago’s Millennium Park.
+Organized by the Cheekwood Botanical Garden & Museum of Art in Nashville, Tennessee, Jaume Plensa: Human Landscape traveled to the Tampa Museum of Art in Florida (Jan.
+23-May 7, 2016) before finishing its tour at the Toledo Museum of Art.
 ProMedica is the local sponsor of the exhibition and also the 2016 Exhibition Program Sponsor.
 Free admission.

 Hot Spot: Contemporary Glass from Private Collections